avrilcoghlan/LittleBookofRBioinformatics/src/chapter3.rst

 RefSeq that are associated with malaria (or more precisely, all the human nucleotide sequences from Refseq for which the word 'malaria' appears somewhere in the NCBI record).

-In the searches above you used the "[PROP]" and "[ORGN]" NCBI sequence tags to retrict your search to a specific subset of the NCBI Sequence Database, or to sequences from a particular taxon, respectively.
-Other useful NCBI sequence tags are:

--  "[JOUR]": to restrict your search to sequences described in a paper published in a particular journal
--  "[VOL]": to restrict your search to sequences described in a paper published in a particular volume of a journal
--  "[PAGE]": to restrict your search to sequences described in a paper with a particular start-page in a journal
--  "[AU]": to restrict your search to sequences submitted to the NCBI Database by a particular person, or described in a journal paper by a particular person.
-The person's name should be in the
-   form: surname first-initial (eg. Bloggs J[AU])
--  "[ORGN]": to restrict your search to sequences from a particular species or taxon (eg. *Mycobacterium leprae* or *Mycobacterium* or Bacteria or Archaea)
--  "[PROP]": to restrict your search to a particular subset of the NCBI database (eg. "srcdb\_refseq[PROP]" restricts your search to RefSeq) or to a particular type of molecule (eg. "biomol mrna[PROP]" restrict your search to mRNA sequences).

 Finding the genome sequence for a particular species
 ----------------------------------------------------